La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > _— Pretty._

 go'i
-: verb repeating the relation of the previous relation
+: verb that repeats the main relation of the previous sentence

 Here, **go'i** means the same as **melbi** since **melbi** is the relation of the previous relation.